DecisionsDev/odm-docker-kubernetes/platform/eks/README-NGINX.md

 kubectl get service my-odm-nginx-ingress-nginx-controller
 ```

-You can then go back to the [main documentation](README.md#2-create-an-rds-database-10-min).
+You can then go back to the [main documentation](README.md#2-create-an-rds-database-10-min) to continue Step 2 to Step 4.

 ## Install an ODM release with NGINX Ingress Controller

-During the helm install, you just have to replace  [eks-values.yaml](./eks-values.yaml) with [eks-nginx-values.yaml](./eks-nginx-values.yaml) that contains the relevant Ingress class: `nginx` and annotation: `nginx.ingress.kubernetes.io/backend-protocol: https`
+In this tutorial, you will use [eks-nginx-values.yaml](./eks-nginx-values.yaml) or [eks-rds-nginx-values.yaml](./eks-rds-nginx-values.yaml) file that contains the relevant Ingress class: `nginx` and annotation: `nginx.ingress.kubernetes.io/backend-protocol: https` for the installation.

 To install ODM with the AWS RDS PostgreSQL database created in [step 2](README.md#2-create-an-rds-database-10-min):